Nigeria Society of Physiotherapy: Pan African Congress/Africa Physiotherapy Organisation

 The First Pan-African Physiotherapy Congress was held in the Old Great Hall, College of Medicine, and LUTH by the NSP on 28 May – 3 June 1979.
-The Congress was a processor to the African Physiotherapy Organisation.
-The Executive Committee of the Organisation met in Cairo, Egypt.
+The Congress was a processor of the African Physiotherapy Organisation.
+The executive committee of the Organisation met in Cairo, Egypt.

-The society not only organizes its annual scientific conferences and meetings since its inception, it also provides continuous professional development forums for members and other health professionals.
+The society has not only organized its annual scientific conferences and meetings since its inception, it also provides continuous professional development forums for members and other health professionals.
 The official journal for research publication is the Journal of the Nigeria Society of Physiotherapy.
-The society advocates for events relating to physical therapy, physical fitness, quality of life and wellness of the Nigerian Nation.The benchmark curriculum of training in Nigeria for a physiotherapy degree in the University is the Bachelor of Physiotherapy (B. Physio) and the society is looking to harness efforts with other stakeholders to upgrade the curriculum to Doctor of Physiotherapy (DPT).
+The society advocates for events relating to physical therapy, physical fitness, quality of life and wellness of the Nigerian Nation.The benchmark curriculum of training in Nigeria for a physiotherapy degree in the university is the Bachelor of Physiotherapy (B. Physio) and the society is looking to harness efforts with other stakeholders to upgrade the curriculum to Doctor of Physiotherapy (DPT).
 This led to talks with the faculty of the University of Michigan-Flint over two years ago and an alliance was struck to commence the transitional DPT program.
 The first set of Nigerian students graduated in May 2013.